Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-nontech.md

 Each sensitive area must have a sufficient size (minimum 9mm width and height).
 In addition, the sensitive areas must be sufficiently spaced from each other (about 2mm minimum).

-## 19. Allow zooming

-**Target: ** Everyone in particular, visually impaired people.
-**When: ** during development.

-**Description: **
-The site must not prohibit or limit the use of the zoom (especially on mobiles).

-## 20. Allow to cancel the triggering of gestural interactions

-**Target: ** all users in particular, people with motor or visual disability and mobility.
-**When: ** during development.

-**Description: **
-During gesture interaction, the action is triggered only at the end of the interaction, and the action is not triggered if the trigger element loses focus.

 ## 21. Offer an alternative to complex gestures

 **Target: ** Everyone in particular, people with motor or visual disability and mobility.